Unity-Technologies/EntityComponentSystemSamples/Docs/entities-components.md

 # Chunks

 The entities of an archetype are stored in 16KiB blocks of memory belonging to the archetype called *chunks*.
-Each chunk stores up to 128 entities (with the precise number depending upon the number and size of the archetype's component types).
+Each chunk stores up to 128 entities (with the precise quantity depending upon the number and size of the component types in the archetype).

 The entity ID's and components of each type are stored in their own separate array within the chunk.
 For example, in the archetype for entities which have component types *A* and *B*, each chunk will store three arrays: